kaminiwalunj/mslearn-fabric/Instructions/Labs/Gettingstarted.md

 The architecture for this lab involves several key components:

-- **Workspace**: A centralized environment for managing resources, projects, and collaboration.
+- **Workspace:** A centralized environment for managing resources, projects, and collaboration.
-- **KQL Database**: A structured database supporting Kusto Query Language (KQL) for analyzing large datasets efficiently.
+- **KQL Database:** A structured database supporting Kusto Query Language (KQL) for analyzing large datasets efficiently.
-- **KQL Querysets**: Predefined queries using KQL to extract, manipulate, and visualize data.
+- **KQL Querysets:** Predefined queries using KQL to extract, manipulate, and visualize data.
-- **PBI**: Power BI-generated reports for data visualization and insights.
+- **PBI:** Power BI-generated reports for data visualization and insights.
-- **Lakehouse**: A unified storage solution combining data lakes and warehouses for scalable analytics.
+- **Lakehouse:** A unified storage solution combining data lakes and warehouses for scalable analytics.
-- **Notebook**: An interactive document for writing, executing, and visualizing code, commonly used in data science and engineering.
+- **Notebook:** An interactive document for writing, executing, and visualizing code, commonly used in data science and engineering.

 ## Getting Started with the Lab